CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 <img src="kahfi-school.png" alt="Passion"/>

 ---
-Can you spot what is so interesting from the pic above?
+Can you spot what is so interesting from those pics?
 - The date |
 - The hour |
 - It's working hour! |